bliutwo/ta-question-notes/giovanni-notes.md

 - We know that Rain and Mold are two of the three uncertainties, but we're not sure what the third one is:
   - Our guess is that **the varying accuracy of the detector** is the third uncertainty.
   - If so, or whatever the third uncertainty is, how do we do sensitivity analysis on this third sensitivity?
+  - Motivation: Information about this third uncertainty would change the tree

 ### Concerning "plot symmetrically around zero"
 - What do the words **plot symmetrically around zero"** mean?
 Refer to graph in book, *Figure 12.11*.
 - Is the formula on 93/110 on "UtilityProbabilisticDominancetoWebsite" the one we want to use to calculate this sensitivity?

+### If have time, xls tree

+- Accuracy of rain / mold?